 We issued guidance on the Greenhouse gas emissions reporting and publishing process for local authorities.
 The purpose of this guidance is to encourage local authorities to report their emissions and help them submit and interpret the data.

-Our Guide to financing energy efficiency in the public sector explains the options that are available for public sector organisations to help fund energy efficiency measures.
+Our Guide to financing energy efficiency in the public sector, updated in January 2015, explains the options that are available for public sector organisations to help fund energy efficiency measures.
 This updates the original version of the guide to financing energy efficiency in the public sector which was published in November 2012.

 In 2005 the Carbon Trust published a report (‘UK Climate Change Programme: potential evolution for business and the public sector’.)
 The report recommended how policy can be optimised to significantly reduce carbon emissions from businesses and the public sector while maintaining and enhancing the competitiveness of UK companies.